 Abundances of Trout Cod (Maccullochella macquariensis) across NFRC surveys have generally remained high (Figure 10).
 The lower abundance detected in 2020 correlates with higher flows and associated high turbidity which would have reduced the likelihood of capturing fish.
-Multiple size classes including mature and young-of-year fish were captured in five of the six years.
-A wide range of sizes was detected in 2022 (Figure 11).
-The wide size range and detection of recruits, juveniles and adults in most years indicates that conditions in the Ovens River are supporting the survival of this species throughout its lifecycle.
+The higher flows post 2020 may explain the lack of recruits, which are harder to detect, in 2021 and 2023.
+Multiple size classes including mature and young-of-year fish were captured in five of the seven years.
+No recruits were detected in 2021 (Figure 10) and 2023 (Figure 11).
+Even though no recruits were detected in 2023, a wide size range of fish was present (Figure 11).
+The wide size range and detection of recruits, juveniles and adults in most years indicates that conditions in the Ovens River are supporting the recruitment and survival of this species throughout its lifecycle.